Aymeric Laporte: Al-Nassr

+Return to Athletic Bilbao

+In the summer of 2025, Laporte's former club Athletic Bilbao (short of defenders with the doping suspension of Yeray Alvarez and a long-term injury to understudy Unai Egiluz) were reported as having agreed personal terms for a return to Spain, with Al-Nassr signing Iñigo Martínez as a replacement in an echo of the events of 2018 – Martínez was included in the squad for the 2025 Saudi Super Cup while Laporte did not travel to Hong Kong for the tournament.
+However, complications over the nature of the transaction (Laporte was said to be negotiating a release from the final year of his contract which was not well received by the Al-Nassr hierarchy) caused the process to be delayed from the Saudi end; no deal was concluded prior to the closure of the Spanish transfer window on 1 September and FIFA initially declined to grant an exceptional International Transfer Certificate.
+On 11 September, it was confirmed that the ITC had been granted on appeal and Laporte rejoined Athletic for €1.7 million on a three-year contract.

 International career

 France

 Laporte represented France at under-17, under-18, under-19 and under-21 levels, captaining each side.
 He was part of the team that came runners-up to Serbia in the 2013 UEFA European Under-19 Championship in Lithuania, and was selected in the Team of the Tournament.

 On 24 March 2016, in a 2017 European Under-21 Championship qualifier against Scotland in Angers, Laporte was stretchered off with a fracture and dislocation to his right fibula and ankle, concluding his season prematurely.
-Previously, in October 2015, he stated that he would consider representing Spain if rejected by France for UEFA Euro 2016.
+Previously, in October 2015, he stated that he would consider representing Spain if not selected by France for UEFA Euro 2016.
 In August 2016, at the behest of new national manager Julen Lopetegui, Laporte began the process of making himself eligible for Spain.
 A month later, he was called up to the senior France squad by Didier Deschamps for 2018 World Cup qualifiers against Bulgaria and the Netherlands in October, and stated he had decided not to apply for Spanish nationality with the continued aim of playing for France.
 He did not take part in either match.

-In August 2019, he was called up for France's UEFA Euro 2020 qualifying fixtures against Albania and Andorra; however just two days later he was injured playing for his club and ruled out of any involvement.
+In August 2019, he was called up for France's UEFA Euro 2020 qualifying fixtures against Albania and Andorra.
+However, two days later he was injured playing for his club and ruled out of any involvement.